doobwa/pipeline/README.md

 # pipeline

+A lightweight framework for predictive modeling.

 Authors: Chris DuBois and Drew Frank
-Date: March 1, 2012

-A lightweight framework for data mining.

 ## Installation